Spatially tunable spin interactions in neutral atom arrays

 The Pauli matrices $\hat{\sigma}^z_j$, $\hat{\sigma}^x_j = (\hat{\sigma}^+_j + \hat{\sigma}^-_j)$ and $\hat{\sigma}^y_j = i(\hat{\sigma}^-_j - \hat{\sigma}^+_j)$ describe a spin-1/2 particle at position~$j$.
-This Hamiltonian distinguishes between three types of spin couplings $J^\gamma_{ij}$: The diagonal interaction between dressed ground states $ J^z_{ij}$, the off-diagonal \grqq flop-flop" $J^{++}_{ij}$ and \grqq flip-flop" $J^{+-}_{ij}$ interactions.
-While dressing-induced Ising ($J^z$) interactions have already been studied in various experiments \cite{Zeiher2016, Hollerith2021, Zeiher2017a, Schauss2015, Lienhard2018, Borish2019, Kim2010}, we focus on programmable $J^{++}_{ij}$ and $J^{+-}_{ij}$ interactions.
-With control over the laser parameters and the geometric arrangement of single atoms in arbitrary 2D arrays, we can engineer any relative coupling strength of the spin-spin interactions.
-Related experiments have been performed with atoms in optical cavities, realizing programming of long-range XY-couplings between ensembles of atoms~\cite{Periwal2021}.\\ Future applications of our technique may involve the study of various magnetic phenomena, including frustration and topology \cite{Glaetzle2015,VanBijnen2015,DeLeseleuc2019, Semeghini2021,Wu2022,Tarabunga2022}.
+This Hamiltonian distinguishes between three types of spin couplings $J^\gamma_{ij}$: The diagonal interaction between dressed ground states $ J^z_{ij}$, the off-diagonal \grqq flop-flop" $J^{++}_{ij}$, and \grqq flip-flop" $J^{+-}_{ij}$ interactions.
+While dressing-induced Ising ($J^z$) interactions have already been studied in various experiments \cite{Zeiher2016, Hollerith2021, Zeiher2017a, Schauss2015, Lienhard2018, Borish2019, Kim2010} and programmable long-range interactions have been demonstrated in optical cavities~\cite{Periwal2021}, we focus on programmable $J^{++}_{ij}$ and $J^{+-}_{ij}$ interactions (see fig.~\ref{fig:fig1}).
+With control over the laser parameters and the geometric arrangement of single atoms, we can engineer the relative coupling strength of the spin-spin interactions $J^{++}_{ij}/J^z_{ij}$ and $J^{+-}_{ij}/J^z_{ij}$ as visualized exemplarily in fig.~\ref{fig:fig2}.
+We are also able to switch off specific couplings globally by the choice of the laser detunings as discussed below.
+In a 2D configuration, the situation is even more complex: The angular dependence of the interaction provides a unique opportunity to control the nearest-neighbor- versus longer-ranged interaction and to realize models featuring various magnetic phenomena, including frustration and topology \cite{Glaetzle2015,VanBijnen2015,DeLeseleuc2019, Semeghini2021,Wu2022,Tarabunga2022}.
 Our approach also opens new pathways to quantum simulations with practical relevance for the inference of Hamiltonians underlying spectra obtained in nuclear magnetic resonance experiments in chemistry and biology~\cite{Sels2021}.\\